aidengleave/CV/README.md

  [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Hobbies & Interests](#interests) | [Experience](#experience) | [LinkedIn](https://www.linkedin.com/in/aiden-gleave-901b8a16b/)

-After spending the past 5 years working in primary education I have been trying to find a career that is more engaging, I believe I have found that calling in becoming a developer.
-I have spent the last year moving towards this goal, culminating in attending a 4 month intesive bootcamp at Makers Academy.
+After spending the past 5 years working in primary education I have been trying to find a career that is more engaging.
+I have spent the last year moving towards this goal, culminating in attending a 4 month intensive software development bootcamp at Makers Academy.
+I make sure to attend meetups, mainly covering JavaScript, DevOps and AI.
+I have also volunteered at this year’s CityJS Conference.

 I'm looking to work for an organisation where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.

 **Background**